rust-unofficial/patterns/patterns/strategy.md

 ## Description

-The [Strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is a technique that enables separation of concerns in object-oriented software design.
+The [Strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is a technique that enables separation of concerns.
 It also allows to decouple software modules through [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 The basic idea behind the Strategy pattern is that, given an algorithm solving a particular problem,